NB-ENTOO/nb-ecommerce/memory-bank/tasks.md

 - [X] Connect frontend to backend APIs
 - [X] Set up data management

+### Frontend Enhancement Tasks
+- [ ] Update the Navbar with new brand name and styling
+- [ ] Improve hero section with better visuals and content
+- [ ] Enhance featured products section with more realistic data
+- [ ] Add a newsletter signup section to the homepage

 ### Testing Tasks
 - [ ] Test responsive behavior
 - [ ] Validate component functionality